Call Me: (801) 871-9056

 I am seeking therapy.

-For some self disclosure.
-Before I sought out a career in mental health therapy I remember being in your position.
-One of the biggest concerns I had was which therapy do I need?
+For some self-disclosure.
+Before I sought out a career in mental health therapy, I remember being in your position.
+One of the biggest concerns I had was which therapy I needed.
 I remember being limited by the type of insurance I had and the size of my wallet.
 I hope to clear a few things up about different types of therapy to choose from.

-Okay, so getting back to Freud.
+Okay, getting back to Freud.
 He started the ball rolling on different types of therapy and types of mental health therapy.
-He started psychodynamic therapy and this is considered a category of therapy; for our purposes.
-In the category of psychodynamic therapy there are different versions and kinds of therapy but overall found in this category.
+He started psychodynamic therapy, and this is considered a category of therapy for our purposes.
+In the category of psychodynamic therapy, there are different versions and kinds of therapy, but overall, it is found in this category.
 For instance, other therapies found in psychodynamic therapy are Jungian, Adlerian, and Otto Rank.
-Therefore, this category of therapy, psychoanalysis, has a little group of therapies begun by psychologists with their different flavor of how the mind works.
-Some had similar or overlapping theories but usually they did not completely agree at certain points.
+Therefore, this category of therapy, psychoanalysis, has a small group of therapies begun by psychologists with their different flavors of how the mind works.
+Some had similar or overlapping theories, but usually, they did not completely agree at certain points.

 Regardless, how does this information help you?
 Understanding there are different categories helps me explain different types of therapy.
 These are different categories of different categories of therapy with explanations.
 However, keep in mind these are quick examples and barely encompass what these therapies have to offer.
 Additionally, this is by no means a comprehensive list of therapies but rather some of the more common ones used.